c8r/x0/README.md

 - Use any CSS-in-JS library
 - Works with any React component *

-* Components should not rely on bundler features like webpack loaders
+* Components cannot rely on bundler features like webpack loaders

 ## Isolated development environment